yuanzhibang-tool/TTQM-Docs/en/question/script-data-dir.md

-!>Script operation files, such as: read, write, delete, create folders, etc., must be operated in a specific directory.
-According to the validity period of the file, it can be divided into permanent script data directory and script temporary data directory
+!>Script file operations, such as: read, write, delete, create folders, etc., must in specific directories, the script data directory and the script temporary data directory.

 ### 1. Script data directory :id=1

-> The data in this directory will be saved permanently and will not be cleaned up regularly
+> The data in this directory will be saved permanently and will not be cleaned up regularly.

-**You can open the corresponding directory in `Application>Settings`**
+**You can open the directory in `App>Settings`**

 ![Open script data directory](_media/script-data-dir/1.jpg)

-**Get the corresponding directory in the script.
-For more operation methods, please refer to [FAQ>What built-in script dependencies are there?](en/question/build-in-module?id=_6)**
+**Get the corresponding path in the script.
+For more usages, please refer to [FAQ>Build-in Modules?](en/question/build-in-module?id=_6)**

 ```javascript
 const { FileUtil } = require('@ttqm/ttqm-support');